polkadot-js/api/docs/start/install.md

 `yarn add @polkadot/api`

 And it will be added and ready for use.
-The above will always install the latest stable release, which should allow you to connect to testsnets and local nodes that are tracking versioned releases for [Polkadot](https://github.com/paritytech/polkadot) and [Substrate](https://github.com/paritytech/substrate).
+The above will always install the latest stable release, which should allow you to connect to test networks and local nodes that are tracking versioned releases for [Polkadot](https://github.com/paritytech/polkadot) and [Substrate](https://github.com/paritytech/substrate).

 ## Betas

 For users who have a slightly higher appetite for risk, or are using bleeding-edge master branches of either Polkadot/Substrate, we also publish a beta version as soon as anything is merged into the API master branch.
-This version really contains all the latest fixes and features and is the version we actually use inside the polkadot-js projects - eating our own dogfood.
+This version really contains all the latest fixes and features and is the version we actually use inside the polkadot-js projects - eating our own dog food.

 To install a beta version, either to test or for support of a feature that is available in Substrate master (and has not yet made it to a stable api release), you can install it via the `@beta` tag, i.e.